fairafric becomes climate positive

 Climate positivity

-Because we source all our cocoa from DAF farms, we can save up to 4x the CO2 footprint of each bar in the ground.
-Unique!
+Once we source all our cocoa from DAF farms, we can store up to 4x the carbon footprint of each bar in the ground.

 Biodiversity